 U.S. Embassy Bamako in collaboration with the U.S. Department of State’s Bureau of Population, Refugees and Migration (PRM) is pleased to welcome proposals via the Julia Taft Refugee Fund from potential partners working to assist refugees in Mali.
 This support is meant to meet low-cost gaps in refugee protection and assistance.
 Similarly, the intent of this initiative is to provide U.S. Ambassadors with the means to respond to critical gaps that have not been addressed in larger multilateral refugee programs.

-Note: This funding opportunity targets refugees or returnees; it does not support proposals aimed at Internally Displaced Person (IDPs).
+Note: This funding opportunity targets refugees, asylum-seekers, or refugee returnees; it does not support proposals aimed at internally displaced persons (IDPs).

 Eligibility criteria and funding guidelines for the Taft Refugee Fund

 - The funds are meant to support projects that assist refugees or refugee returnees.